dbbrandt/short_answer_granding_capstone_project/capstone_report.md

 2. Short Answer Grading (SAG): These assignments exams were assigned to an introductory computer science class at the University of North Texas and collected via an online learning environment. *1 (Suzen)

-This project leverages both local process and the Sagemaker enviornment in order to uses Hypertuning.
-Hypertuning leverage the power of cloud computer to run a large number of concurrent models at once and find the optimal set of model configurations (tunning parameters) that result in the best predictions.
+This project leverages both local computer testing as well as leveraging the AWS Sagemaker enviornment in order to uses Hypertuning.
+Hypertuning leverage the power of cloud computing to run a large number of concurrent models at once and find the optimal set of model configurations (tunning parameters) that result in the best predictions.

 This project also compares the state-of-the-art deep learning model, LSTM, to a much simpler but powerful machine learning model, XGBoost.

-The results will show that either approach will not come near to the desired accuracy.
-That is to say neither apporach is currrently adequate to automate short answer grading.
-However, deep learning model can be used to partially automate short answer grading and a major goal of this project is to better understand the limitations and strenghts of the deep learning approach.
+The results will show that neither approach comes near to the desired accuracy.
+That is to say, neither apporach is currrently adequate to automate short answer grading.
+However, a deep learning model can be used to partially automate short answer grading and this addresses one major goal of this project which is to better understand the limitations and strenghts of the deep learning approach.

 The results also show that future testing should focus on identifying the kinds of questions and answers that perform better by analyzing the results on a question basis.

 Pretrained data was not of much use in this project due to user input errors.
 Future tests should be done with more predecitable short answer questions without typos and spelling issues.
 This could be accomplished by adding upfront algorithms to correct spelling and typos.
 Such preprocessing would make the pretrained embedding more useful.

-Finally, it is possible that the results could be used to identify questions that can be autograded while flaging questions or specific answers for human grading if they fall in a range of probabilities that are not as conclusive.
+Finally, it is possible that the machine learning could be used to identify questions that can be autograded while flaging questions or specific answers for human grading if they fall in a range of probabilities that are not as conclusive.

 #### References ####